 Follow this quick tip to get Safari to show your missing passwords again

-- Go to Apple Menu > System Preferences > iCloud > Safari and uncheck the box.
+- On your Mac, go to Apple Menu > System Preferences > iCloud > Safari and uncheck the box

 - Wait 20 seconds and tick the box for Safari again to force a resync